Modern veterinarians serve the needs of the public in many significant ways:

 Students intending to apply for admission to the College of Veterinary Medicine should plan to complete a bachelor’s degree.
 However, outstanding students may be admitted after three years of preprofessional coursework.

 Sequencing of preprofessional coursework should be planned carefully, preferably under the guidance of preprofessional advisors.
-The Office for Students and Instruction welcomes inquiries of a general nature, but semester-by-semester course scheduling should be monitored by the college offering the bachelor’s degree.
+The Office for Academic and Student Affairs welcomes inquiries of a general nature, but semester-by-semester course scheduling should be monitored by the college offering the bachelor’s degree.

 Pre-veterinary students may major in a program offered by any department or college but must complete the preprofessional requirements.
 Applicants to the professional curriculum must present a minimum of 80 credits of college-level coursework, exclusive of physical education and military training courses.